 Are you in the process of implementing RPA in medical billing already?
-Here are 5 things you should keep in mind:
+Here are five things you should keep in mind:

 Select the right RPA technology vendor

-There are different RPA technologies (such as UiPath, Blue Prism, Power Automate, Kofax, and more) available on the market, providing various levels of efficiency, licensing costs & features.
-Depending on your business requirements some technologies may be more suitable for your needs than others.
-Make sure to consult that before jumping straight to RPA development!
+Different RPA technologies (such as UiPath, Blue Prism, Power Automate, Kofax, and more) are available on the market, providing various levels of efficiency, licensing costs & features.
+Depending on your business requirements, some technologies may be more suitable for your needs than others.
+So make sure to consult that before jumping straight to RPA development!

 Bet on the right developers

 Following the same approach above, recruiting skilled RPA developers is crucial.
-The developers must have the relevant technical skills and experience for being independently able to set upset-up the environment and actually create the automation workflows with the minimum downtime.
-This skilled personnel can finalize the project and keep the possibility of scaling up in the future when needed.
+The developers must have the relevant technical skills and experience to independently set up the environment and create the automation workflows with minimum downtime.
+In addition, this skilled personnel can finalize the project and keep the possibility of scaling up in the future when needed.

 Ensure legal compliance

-All created workflows & bots must be legally compliant with each local market (i.e., compliant with HIPAA’s 3 rules in the US)
+All created workflows & bots must be legally compliant with each local market (i.e., compliant with HIPAA’s three rules in the US)

-Process Selection for automation requires the right skills to define what is actually needed and what tools and development/testing methodology is required to achieve the required business automation needs.
+Process Selection for automation requires the right skills to define what is needed and what tools and development/testing methodology is necessary to achieve the required business automation needs.

 Follow the right KPIs

-KPI Selection is based on the business needs which differ based on the required outcome from this project.
-An example here would be RPA KPIs Selection including but not limited to: increased productivity, ROI, reduction of downtime, and others.
+KPI Selection is based on the business needs, which differ based on the required outcome of this project.
+An example here would be RPA KPIs Selection, including but not limited to: increased productivity, ROI, reduction of downtime, and others.